-The current faculty recruitment process is competitive, and our faculty start-up packages are competitive, given the STEM fields that we are recruiting for.
-Assessment will be completed by examining the tenure-tenure track faculty versus the established hiring plan per college.
-(Ongoing)
+The current faculty recruitment process is competitive, and our faculty start-up packages are competitive, given the STEM fields for which we are recruiting.
+Assessment was completed by examining the tenure-tenure track faculty versus the established hiring plan per college.
+(Complete)

-5.2.1.4 Maintain an appropriate balance between faculty ranks.
-The comprehensive faculty hiring plan (F17-F21) has been designed to achieve this balance.
-The faculty plan includes targets to assess progress.
-(Ongoing)
+- 5.2.1.4 Maintain an appropriate balance between faculty ranks.
+The comprehensive faculty hiring plan (F17-F21) was designed to achieve this balance.
+The faculty plan included targets to assess progress.
+(Complete) - 5.2.1.5 Enhance faculty diversity through targeted recruitment and retention by setting up a pool of funds for targeted hires.

-5.2.1.5 Enhance faculty diversity through targeted recruitment and retention by setting up a pool of funds for targeted hires.
 NJIT has established a pool of funds for targeted hires and has been utilizing this incentive to attract and retain underrepresented minorities and women.
 The FY18 hiring plan has successfully recruited from these groups.
-Traditional diversity metrics, such as the number of underrepresented minority and women faculty hires, will be used to assess progress.
-(Ongoing)
+Traditional diversity metrics, such as the number of underrepresented minority and women faculty hires, were used to assess progress.
+(Complete)

-5.2.1.6 Develop family-friendly hiring practices by becoming a member of the Higher Education Recruitment Consortium (HERC), which works to connect academic spouses and partners with employment.
-As a member of the New Jersey - Eastern Pennsylvania - Delaware Chapter of the Higher Education Recruitment Consortium (HERC), which supports the efforts of each of its member institutions to recruit and retain outstanding faculty, administrators, and staff through the sharing of information and resources.
-NJIT's HERC membership allows us to facilitate connections with other local colleges and universities that can help with dual-career issues.
+- 5.2.1.6 Develop family-friendly hiring practices by becoming a member of the Higher Education Recruitment Consortium (HERC), which works to connect academic spouses and partners with employment.
+As a member of the New Jersey Eastern Pennsylvania Delaware Chapter of the Higher Education Recruitment Consortium (HERC), which supports the efforts of each of its member institutions to recruit and retain outstanding faculty, administrators, and staff through the sharing of information and resources NJIT's HERC membership allows us to facilitate connections with other local colleges and universities that can help with dual-career issues.
 HERC maintains its list of dual-career resources and provides a dual-career search engine as well.
-Faculty hiring outcomes will be examined to determine if academic spouses and partners were able to obtain employment if requested.
-(100% Complete)
+Faculty hiring outcomes were examined to determine if academic spouses and partners were able to obtain employment if requested.
+(Complete) - 5.2.1.7 Develop a mentoring plan for both faculty and instructional staff by setting up specific plans within each college.

-5.2.1.7 Develop a mentoring plan for both faculty and instructional staff by setting up specific plans within each college.
-CSLA has developed a plan, and implementation is in process.
-The balance of the Colleges continue to work on the development of their plans.
-This tactic will be assessed based on the completion of the mentoring plan in each of the Colleges.
-(Ongoing)
+CSLA developed and implemented a plan; the balance of the Colleges continue to work on the development of their plans.
+This tactic was assessed based on the completion of the mentoring plan in each of the Colleges.
+(Complete)